mmcken3/go-api-starter/README.md

 Once in the repo you can run the make commands to build or run the tool:

-    make build (this will only install the go code) make run (this will install and run the api)
+    make build (this will only install the go code) make cert (only need to run once, sets up local certs for https) make run (this will install and run the api)

 When the api is up and running successfully you will see a message that says: